BloopAI/bloop/README.md

 ## Get Started

-The simplest way to get started with bloop is to download the app from the [releases section](https://github.com/BloopAI/bloop/releases).
-For more information, follow the [guide](https://bloop.ai/docs/getting-started) on our site.
+The simplest way to get started with bloop is to [download the app](https://github.com/BloopAI/bloop/releases) and follow the onboarding steps.
+Checkout our [getting started guide](https://bloop.ai/docs/getting-started) and our [query language reference](https://bloop.ai/docs/writing-queries).

 For instructions on how to build from source or run bloop from the command line, check out these pages: